Honorary Advisory Board

-We're also actively supported and advised by the U.S. Government — Department of Energy, Lawrence Berkeley National Laboratory, National Renewable Energy laboratory, Oak Ridge National Laboratory, and The Council of Scientific & Industrial Research (CSIR) Laboratories in India. |
+We are also actively supported and advised by the U.S. Department of Energy, Lawrence Berkeley National Laboratory, National Renewable Energy Laboratory, Oak Ridge National Laboratory, and the Council of Scientific & Industrial Research (CSIR) in India.

 Dr. Michael G. Apte